TristanD7854/LolTimerApp/Roadmap.md

 -display ranks                                              DONE
     can hide them

--fix+add unit tests + cypress (E2E)
+-fix+add unit tests + cypress (E2E)                         DONE

 -clean all

-    see todo/todoafter
-    observable overkill
-    $
-    unused imports
-    any/unknown
-    json files :
-        rename all json mock (mockSummsData ? mockSumms ? mockDDragonJSONCallfblabla ? exampleModel ?)
-        create folder for them
-        keep only relevant info inside them
-    -> one todo is about a modal, do it
+-Html and scss linter

+-Change the tab icon

+-Use i18n for trads like "Show summoner names"

 -Try it in an aram game.
     See if there's easy upgrades todo